-Grades: 7, 8
+Grades: 7,8

-Prerequisite: Computer Skills and Applications or Keyboarding and Basic Word Processing
+Prerequisite: Computer Skills and Applications or Keyboarding and Basic Word Processing publishing.

-This middle school course is composed of instructional modules designed to provide hands-on instruction using software common in the workplace.
-The software applications include word processing, presentation, spreadsheet, database, and desktop publishing.
 English language arts and mathematics are reinforced.
 Work-based learning strategies appropriate for this course include mentorship, service learning, and job shadowing.
 Apprenticeship and cooperative education are not available for this course.
 Future Business Leaders of America (FBLA) competitive events, community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skills through authentic experiences.